The only set of its type known to me in both private and museum collections.

 These pirate crews were an international mix of Chinese soldiers and sailors, Japanese ronin (masterless samurai), and other sailors, traders and soldiers from across maritime Asia.
 Their numbers were impressive by any standard.
 At his height, Zheng Zhilong's son Coxinga was able to field armies up to 100.000 men.
 In 1659 he lead an armada to besiege Nanjing, in 1662 he expelled the Dutch from Formosa (Taiwan) in an attempt to build a base from which he could attack the Qing.

 Back to our guard, it was probably produced by Chinese makers that were active in the port cities across maritime Asia and their target audience was probably the armed crew of one of the many vessels that frequented the ports.
+Whether these were traders, privateers or pirates often depended on who one would ask.

 This charming and unusual guard is a memento of a nearly forgotten history of bustling trade and pirate activity in 16th-18th century maritime Asia.